-Before moving on to what this story has to tell us about UX design, just a quick note on what Heinz did next.
-As a company renowned for its packaging innovations, it’s no surprise that it continued to re-invent its ketchup bottle based on user research insights.
+As a company renowned for its packaging innovations, it’s no surprise that Heinz continued to re-invent its ketchup bottle based on user research insights.

 By the late 90s, sales of the condiment were down and the company wanted to see if this had anything to do with people’s experiences using the product.
 User research identified that people were still finding it troublesome to get ketchup out of the plastic bottle.

 They often got too little ketchup but they would just make do with what they had rather than keep squeezing.
 And bits of ketchup would gather around the nozzle so it was a bit of a messy task.
 To combat these problems, people often stored their Heinz bottles upside down in the fridge or larder.

 And so the Heinz team took that user insight and turned the problem, literally, on its head.
 The upside-down ketchup bottle was born – it helped consumers get the product quicker and with less mess at the opening of the bottle (a new valve invention also helped – check out this article about its inventor Paul Brown).

 At the time, Casey Keller of Heinz welcomed the change as “probably the biggest idea in ketchup since the invention of the plastic squeeze bottle”.
 And that’s saying something as we know the plastic bottle was a huge deal…